What to Wear for Portraits

 Movement

 Consider if there’s anything dynamic you can wear to add movement to your photos.
-Things like flowing dresses, long jewelry, and hair blowing in the wind can be a lot of fun during photo sessions and produce great looking lifestyle portraits.
+Things like flowing dresses, long jewelry, and hair blowing in the wind can be a lot of fun during photo sessions and produce great portraits.

 In addition to creating movement, accessories like jewelry, hats, and scarves give you something to hold onto, which can set you at ease during your photo shoot, leading to a more natural photo.

-Break the rules!
+Break the rules

-Finally…remember that your photos are about having fun.
-You’re going to be so grateful for these portraits a couple years or decades down the road.
+Finally: remember that your photos are about having fun.
+You’re going to be so grateful for these portraits a couple years (or decades!) down the road.

-I can’t wait to work with you!
+I can’t wait to work with you.

 -Julie